 A lack of internal controls, including a security camera that was not in operation most of the time and shoddy record keeping, allowed Judith Oakes, the former longtime accountant for the school district’s nutritional services department, to allegedly steal more than $1.8 million from the district between July 11, 2005, and Aug.
 6, 2013, according to the investigative audit.

-Further complicating things was a the perception, by school district employees, that Oakes was untouchable due to her a personal relationship with school district Superintendent Harold Cebrun, according to the audit by Rancho Cucamonga-based Stewart Investigative Services Inc.
+Further complicating things was the perception, by school district employees, that Oakes was untouchable due to her personal relationship with school district Superintendent Harold Cebrun, according to the audit by Rancho Cucamonga-based Stewart Investigative Services Inc.

 “Ms. Oakes was involved in an open personal relationship with the superintendent of the school district from 2010 to August 2013, which created a work environment wherein she was deemed unapproachable and could not be held accountable by her immediate superiors,” according to the audit summary.

 Rialto police arrested Oakes, 49, of San Bernardino, on Aug.
 7 at her place of work and subsequently charged her with eight felony counts of embezzlement and eight felony counts of misappropriation of public funds.
 She pleaded not guilty to the charges.
 Her next court appearance was scheduled for Jan.
 14 in Fontana Superior Court.